angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 <a id="injector-config"></a>
 ## Register a service provider

-A _service_ is just a class in Angular until you register it with an Angular dependency injector.
+A _service_ is just a class (or a top-level function) until you register it with an Angular dependency injector.

 An Angular injector is responsible for creating service instances and injecting them into classes like the `HeroListComponent`.

-You rarely create an Angular injector yourself.
-Angular creates injectors for you as it executes the app, starting with the _root injector_ that it creates during the [bootstrap][bootstrap()] process.
+Angular creates most injectors for you as it executes the app, starting from the (optional) _root injector_ that you supply as an argument to the [runApp()][] function.
-{% comment %}
-https://github.com/dart-lang/site-webdev/issues/1180 - Consider adding a Bootstrapping page
-{% endcomment %}

-You do have to register _providers_ with an injector before the injector can create that service.
+You must register _providers_ with an injector before the injector can create that service.

 **Providers** tell the injector _how to create the service_.